Elsternwick Park: VFA Football

-VASA Soccer
+VASA soccer

 The Victorian Amateur Soccer Association became the venue's winter tenant, turning the main Elsternwick Park oval into a dedicated soccer venue during winter.

-VAFA Football
+VAFA football

-The Victorian Amateur Football Association has been the main tenant at Elsternwick Park since 1967, and it is now the Association's primary home base; it serves as the Association's administrative headquarters, the training base of its umpires, and is a venue for finals matches.
+The Victorian Amateur Football Association has been the main tenant at Elsternwick Park since 1967, and it is now the association's primary home base; it serves as the association's administrative headquarters, the training base of its umpires, and is a venue for finals matches.
 Since 2003, the venue has had floodlights suitable for night football and has been known as Sportscover Arena as part of Sportscover's sponsorship deal with the VAFA.
 Sportscover Arena remains the home of the Elsternwick Cricket Club in the Victorian Sub-District Cricket Association.
-The Elsternwick Football Club, which still plays in the VAFA, now uses the park's No. 2 oval, located to the immediate west of Sportscover Arena, as its home ground.
+The Elsternwick Football Club, which still plays in the VAFA, now uses the park's No. 2 oval (known since 2019 as the Holmes-Todd Oval), located to the immediate west of the main oval, as its home ground.
 Since 2009, the Community Cup, an annual charity match played between a team of Melbourne musicians and a team of community radio personalities, has been held at the ground.

 Wider Elsternwick Park

 The main oval is located in the north-western corner of the wider Elsternwick Park reserve, which covers 90 acres between Glenhuntly Rd, Head St, New St and St Kilda St. The wider reserve served as the Elsternwick Racecourse from 1880 until 1891, but after its closure it fell into disuse and disrepair – to the point that it was known colloquially as "no-man's land" in the district.
-The main oval was opened on approximately five acres of the reserve in 1903, and the rest of the reserve was leased by the Elsternwick Golf Club in 1910, which invested £13,000 pounds developing it from a swamp to a private golf course.
+The main oval was opened on approximately five acres of the reserve in 1903, and the rest of the reserve was leased by the Elsternwick Golf Club in 1910, which invested £13,000 developing it from a swamp to a private golf course.
 When its lease expired in 1925, the Brighton Council did not renew it and instead made the area a public reserve, which included a municipal nine-hole golf links, a tennis club, a bowls club and more football and cricket ovals, all of which remain today except the golf course, which closed in 2018.

 After losing occupancy of Elsternwick Park in 1925, the golf club moved to Cheltenham and became the Kingston Heath Golf Club.